 Weird as it may seem, you can look at the two pictures and say "it's a car".

-What happens is that, unlike artists, most people can't tell from memory all the details that make up a car, a dog or even a child.
+What happens is that, unlike artists, most people can't tell from memory all the details that make up a car, a dog, or even a child.
 So they start to associate very basic and primitive shapes to the specific characteristics of each object.
-How many children of 4, 5 or 6 years old came from school with a drawing of two circles and some toothpicks on a piece of paper and said: "That's mommy and daddy!"?
+How many children of 4, 5, or 6 years old came from school with a drawing of two circles and some toothpicks on a piece of paper and said: "That's mommy and daddy!"?

+Let's start with cartoon face drawing.
 The basic cartoon shape is a circle.
 Circle Is All You Need (besides Love, of course).
 It's from the circle that you define the basic proportions of your character's head.

 Once the circle is ready, it's time to trace the face axis.
 Draw a vertical and horizontal line intersecting at the center, like in the image below: